17 Amazing Rome Sites

 Arch of Constantine

-The Arch of Constantine is a triumphal arch in Rome, located right next to the Colosseum.
+The Arch of Constantine is a triumphal Rome arch, located next to the Colosseum.
 In 312, it was erected by the Roman Senate to commemorate Constantine I’s victory over Maxentius at the Battle of Milvian Bridge.
 It is among the oldest structures in Rome and retains much of its original details.
 It stands 21m high and is clearly visible from the surrounding areas and is one of the most iconic landmarks in Rome.

 Castel Sant’ Angelo